 The European Commission's Better Regulation Agenda aims to shape and evaluate EU policies and laws so that they meet their goals in the most effective and efficient way.
 Impact assessments are at the heart of this program.

-The Regulatory Scrutiny Board issues an opinion on the quality of the impact assessment carried out.
-Without a positive opinion from the Council, the Commission cannot continue the legislative process.
-The European Commission must submit to the Council the revised report on the impact assessment again, and in the explanatory memorandum to the draft, it must include information on the comments of the Council and the manner of taking them into account.
+The Regulatory Scrutiny Board issues an opinion on the quality of the Impact Assessment carried out.
+Without a positive opinion from the Board, the Commission cannot continue the legislative process.
+The European Commission must submit to the Board the revised report on the Impact Assessment again, and in the explanatory memorandum to the draft, it must include information on the comments of the Board and the manner of taking them into account.

 Improving the consultation process is part of the Commission's better regulation agenda.
 The EC runs a portal dedicated to public consultations.
 More information about the types of consultations and ways to participate in them can be found in the tab "take part in the European consultations".